bwprice/apscale_blast_local/README.md

 ## Installation

-Apscale-blast can be installed on all common operating systems (Windows, Linux, MacOS).
+Apscale-blast can be installed on all common operating systems (Windows, Linux, MacOS) and is optimized for HPC clusters.
 Apscale-blast requires Python 3.10 or higher and can be easily installed via pip in any command line:

 `pip install apscale_blast`